CYMcolor/Weather-Dashboard/README.md

 CSS framework for the buttons and the cards: https://getbootstrap.com/

-Css framework for the sidebar: https://www.w3schools.com/w3css/ (* it includes small snipets of js code too)
+CSS framework for the sidebar: https://www.w3schools.com/w3css/ (* it includes small snipets of js code too)